 - Power on the PoE Injector.

 The module is connected to the PC through a USB Type B/PoE cable.
-The digital circuitry is powered from the PoE.
+The digital circuitry is powered by the PoE.

 Jumper P3 is used to reset the settings onboard to factory defaults.
 To execute the factory reset, please follow the steps below.